 Click the image above for a full size version.

 This effort will be a multi-year process to identify, plan, and address bacteria impairments across the basin in coordination with local stakeholders.
 The entire basin will be reviewed, with each watershed addressed individually based on water quality data and stakeholder feedback.
 Watersheds with common issues may be grouped together for implementation efforts to encourage collaboration between stakeholders.

-Year One: Basin Characterization Report for the Brazos-Colorado Coastal Basin for Indicator Bacteria
+Basin Characterization Report for the Brazos-Colorado Coastal Basin for Indicator Bacteria:

 The meeting was open to residents, businesses, governments, community organizations, and other stakeholders interested in taking part in the ongoing effort.

 The Houston-Galveston Area Council (H-GAC) provided an overview of environmental data collected in Caney Creek and Linville Bayou related to bacteria and other water quality impairments.

 Meeting attendees participated in a group discussion on the unique challenges and opportunities in Caney Creek, and made recommendations.